kshitijdshah99/Pippy_Activity/Weekly Blogs/Week 1.md

 Out of these 4 I have properly implemented the first and second part.

-# Plan for next week
+# Plan for next week📝
 My goal for 2nd week is to
 1. Enhance the already implemented python code correction by fine-tuning it on some dataset, if required.
 2. The following week I am going to try collect various codes from different activities in Sugar desktop.
 Based on these codes I would be fine-tuning the shortlisted model as possible and experimenting the accuracy.
 If fine-tuning does not work then would use a RAG based approach towards this.